 We then gather as much evidence as we can – names and addresses of witnesses, payslips, medical reports and so on – and use these to build your case.

 Then, we notify the other side and their insurers of your claim.
 Very often, we will be offered a sum in settlement at this point.
 Depending on the value of this sum, we may be able to settle your claim there and then.
 If not, we will continue to negotiate before going to court.

 The vast majority of claims settle without the need to go to court.
 However, if we need to go to court we will keep you informed at all times and support you every step of the

-Friends Legal Birmingham deals with cases under a No Win No Fee agreement.
+Personal Injury Claims Birmingham deals with cases under a no win, no fee* agreement.
 In the event your case is unsuccessful, you do not have to pay anything.
-To cover legal expenses and time, our solicitors can charge up to 25% of the settlement sum on the result of a successful claim.
-If you are not successful you do not pay anything.
+To cover legal expenses and time, our solicitors** can charge up to 25% of the settlement sum on the result of a successful claim.
+If you are not successful, you do not pay anything.

 Will I Have To Go To Court?

 If we can’t agree on a sum, or there is a complex point of law to be discussed, we may need to go to court.
-However, a large number of cases settle ‘on the steps of the court’, as the other side makes a last minute offer to save the process of actually litigating.
+However, many cases settle ‘on the steps of the court’, as the other side makes a last minute offer to save the process of actually litigating.